-RICHMOND REGIONAL PLANNING DISTRICT COMMISSION STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE GOVERNMENTAL FUNDS FOR THE YEAR ENDED JUNE 30, 2023
+STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE GOVERNMENTAL FUNDS

+FOR THE YEAR ENDED JUNE 30, 2023

 REVENUES

-Grants and appropriations:
+Grants and appropriations: ф 2 204 205

-Federal grants \$ 2,383,176
+Federal grants \$ 2,394,305

-State grants and appropriations 407,450

-Local grants and appropriations 2,722,471
+State grants and appropriations Local grants and appropriations 396,321 2,722,471

-Other revenue: 0 777
+Other revenue: 2,722,471

-Miscellaneous and interest TOTAL REVENUES 8,757
+Miscellaneous and interest 8,757

-IOTAL REVENUES 5,521,854
+TOTAL REVENUES 5,521,854

+- , ,

 EXPENDITURES

 Pass through contract services 2,132,104

 Salaries 1,603,913

 Employee benefits and payroll taxes 833,111

-Office rent, net 218,810
+Office rent, net Capital outlay 218,810

-Capital outlay 193,482
+Capital outlay Advertisements 193,482

-Advertisements 189,910

-Computer operations 176,522
+Computer operations 189,910 176,522

 Professional and contractual services 86,916

 Training and professional development 75,468

 Equipment 63,199

 Travel 61,981

 Legal fees 33,360

-Office supplies and expense Bad debt expense 24,432 23,969
+Office supplies and expense 24,432

+Bad debt expense 23,969

 Printing 18,940

 Meetings 14,107

 Insurance 7,099

 Books and periodicals 112

 TOTAL EXPENDITURES 5,757,435

 Deficit of Revenues over Expenditures (235,581)

 Fund Balance - Beginning of Year 1,409,851

 Fund Balance - End of Year \$ 1,174,270

-ψ 1,174,270

 Reconciliation of the Statement of Revenues, Expenditures and Changes

 in Fund Balances of Governmental Funds to the Statement of Activities

-In Fund Balances of Governmental Funds to the Statement of Activities

 Net Changes in Fund Balance - Total Governmental Funds \$ (235,581)

-····· + (,)

 Capital outlays are reported as expenditures in the governmental funds.
-However, the cost

-of those assets is allocated over their estimated useful lives and reported as depreciation

-expense in the statement of activities.
+However, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense in the statement of activities.
 In the current period these amounts are:

-Capital outlay \$ 193,4 182
+Capital outlay \$ 193, 482

-Depreciation expense (30, (73) 163,309
+173) 163,309

 Governmental funds report lease expenditures as rent expense.
-However, base on GASB 87 ,

-in the statement of activities the lease is recorded as a leased office space asset and a lease

-liability, amortization expense is reported for the reduction of the net right to use asset, and

-lease payments are reported as interest expense and a reduction in the lease liability.
+However, base on GASB 87 in the statement of activities the lease is recorded as a leased office space asset and a lease liability, amortization expense is reported for the reduction of the net right to use asset, and lease payments are reported as interest expense and a reduction in the lease liability.

 This is the amount by which amortization expense and interest expense exceeds rent expense (41,852)

-This is the amount by which amortization expense and increase expense exceeds rent expense • (41,052)

-Some expenses reported on the statement of activities do not require the use of current

-financial resources and therefore are not reported as expenditures in the governmental funds s.
+Some expenses reported on the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in the governmental fundamental S.

 GASB 68 adjustment 96,850

 Loss on disposal of leasehold improvements and equipment (35,573)

 Decrease in compensated absence liability 21,693

 Decrease in deferred rent liability 3,280

-Channeling and a sufficiency of the state of ф.
-(07.074)

-Change in net position reported on the Statement of Activities \$ (27,874)
+Change in net position reported on the Statement of Activities (27,874)